edahlgren/QtLing-JSON/Phase1/CreatePresignatures.md

 }
 ```

-For each JSON object in the "signatures" array:
+For each JSON object in the "presignatures" array:

-+ A `"full"` field with a string value that is a full signature (affixes joined with `"="`).
++ A `"sig"` field with a string value that is a presignature (affixes joined with `"="`).
-+ A `"affixes"` field with an array value that is the set of affixes that make up the signature.
++ A `"affixes"` field with an array value that is the set of affixes that make up the presignature.